The lists that have been reviewedand excludedfrom Greater Books based on the criteria detailed on the Guidelines page are as follows.

 J K Hart - Democracy in Education

 Bennett then provides lists of books by category, namely: Discovery, Exploration and Adventure; History; Biography; Science; Philosophy, Religion and Mysticism; Sociology and the Social Sciences; Current Problems and Affairs; Prose Fiction; Drama and Poetry; Essays and Belles-Lettres; Art; and Books for Children.
-The lists for each include not only great literary works, but also histories, bibliographies, and directories, as well as many contemporary works obviously not seen by Bennett as works for the ages, but rather as merely timely introductions to the topic at hand.
+The lists for each include not only great literary works, but also histories, bibliographies, and directories, as well as many contemporary works obviously not seen by Bennett as works for the ages but rather as timely introductions to the topic at hand.

 Malory's Le Morte D'Arthur;